tjamcas/DJ4E-ClassNotes/3-DjangoFeaturesAndLibraries/DjangoFeaturesAndLibraries_Week6_Notes.md

 One pattern of a “through” table is the “member” table.
 A member through table adds a role to each many to many relationship.
 -	In this example, educational systems are modeled where we have a many-to-many relationship between people and courses.
 -	A course can have many people and a person can be in many courses.
--	However, people have roles within that many-to-many relationship: some people are student, others are teachers, and other people are administrators.
+-	However, people have roles within that many-to-many relationship: some people are students, others are teachers, and other people are administrators.

 ![Many-to-Many Through Table Roles](images/Many2ManyThroughTableRoles.png)
 -	In Django, the `/dj4e-samples/many/models.py` file looks like: